evkx/evkx.github.io/content/models/bmw/i4/i4_M50/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 83,9kWh and a net capacity of 80,7kWh, meaning you have a 3,2kWh buffer for protection.
 (3,8%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 521 to 416 km (324-259 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,5kWh/100km for the basic version and 19,4kWh/100km for the top trim version for the WLTP standard test.
+For more details about the range see real world data and our full range listing in our [range and consumption](rangeandconsumption/) page for this model.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 50% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 19 minutes and 20 seconds.